skyfire-xyz/draft-skyfire-oauth-kyapay-token/draft-skyfire-oauth-kyapay-token.md

 The `sti` claim carries the settlement instrument, and its contents depend on the value of `stp`.

-When `stp` is `card`, the settlement instrument is an agentic payment credential issued by a payment network under an agentic-commerce programme -- for example Visa Intelligent Commerce (`visa_vic`) or Mastercard Agent Pay, using Secure Card on File (`mastercard_scof`).
+When the `stp` is value `card`, the settlement instrument is an agentic payment credential issued by a payment network under an agentic-commerce programme -- for example Visa Intelligent Commerce (`visa_vic`) or Mastercard Agent Pay, using Secure Card on File (`mastercard_scof`).
 Such a credential is provisioned for a single